Dodgers vs. Phillies Player Props Betting Odds

 Betts Stats

-- Mookie Betts has put up 60 hits with 14 doubles, a triple, 16 home runs and 38 walks.
-He has driven in 37 runs with three stolen bases.
+- Mookie Betts has 62 hits with 14 doubles, a triple, 17 home runs, 38 walks and 39 RBI.
+He's also stolen three bases.

-- Betts takes a three-game streak with at least one hit into this one.
-During his last five outings he is hitting .143 with a home run, three walks and an RBI.
+- Betts enters this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .227 with two home runs, two walks and three RBI.

 Betts Recent Games